Degree RequirementADN/ASN or BSN

-What Is a Military Nurse?
+What Is a Military/Combat Nurse?

-Military nurses have licensed registered nurses who are contracted to provide medical care specifically to patients in military clinics and hospitals.
-Much like traditional registered nurses who treat civilians, military nurses monitor wounds for infection, prepare patients for surgical procedures, and administer preoperative and postoperative care for those inside the military.
+Military/Combat nurses have licensed registered nurses who are contracted to provide medical care specifically to patients in military clinics and hospitals.
+Much like traditional registered nurses who treat civilians, military/combat nurses monitor wounds for infection, prepare patients for surgical procedures, and administer preoperative and postoperative care for those inside the military.
 Not only will military nurses have the chance to travel and see the world, but they also have access to excellent education and are compensated for time spent studying.
 They also enjoy excellent benefits, such as free healthcare.
 Additionally, the job responsibilities of military nurses include monitoring the pain and comfort levels of patients, assisting the disabled to care for themselves, and providing psychological and emotional support.
-During peacetime, military nurses will most often care for active-duty military personnel, military retirees, and their dependents.
+During peacetime, military/combat/combat nurses will most often care for active-duty military personnel, military retirees, and their dependents.
 In some instances, they might even provide healthcare to civilian emergency patients.
 Conversely, during wartime, military nurses provide medical care in and around conflict zones and near battlefronts.
-A military nursing career can be an immensely stressful, and often heartbreaking job.
-Furthermore, it can also be dangerous, since it isn't unusual for military nurses to be deployed to foreign war zones along with active troops.
+A military/combat nursing career can be an immensely stressful, and often heartbreaking job.
+Furthermore, it can also be dangerous, since it isn't unusual for military/combat nurses to be deployed to foreign war zones along with active troops.

-Becoming a Military Nurse
+How to Become a Military Nurse

-The first step in becoming a military nurse is obtaining your Bachelor’s of Science in Nursing, also known as a BSN degree.
+The first step in becoming a military/combat nurse is obtaining your Bachelor’s of Science in Nursing, also known as a BSN degree.
 Typically, BSN degrees take around four years to complete.
 Although the military prefers its nurses to have BSN degrees, the Army Reserve accepts nurses with only Associate’s Degrees in Nursing or ADN degrees.
 However, these RNs are expected to have a BSN degree by the time they're ready for promotion as Captains.
 Once you have obtained your bachelor's degree in nursing, you are then permitted to sit for the state board examinations.

 Are Any Certifications or Credentials Needed?

-Before an individual becomes an official military nurse, they must already have graduated from a nursing program approved by their state’s Board of Nursing and have taken and passed the National Council Licensure Exam (NCLEX-RN).
-Once you have passed your state board examination, you are eligible to obtain an RN license.
+Before an individual becomes an official military/combat nurse, they must already have graduated from a nursing program approved by their state’s Board of Nursing and have taken and passed the National Council Licensure Exam (NCLEX-RN).
+Once you have passed your state board examination, you are eligible to obtain an RN licensure.
 After this, RNs can apply to a particular branch of the military, and if accepted, sign the necessary contracts and be sworn in.

 Takes you to RegisteredNursing.org''s Guide to Military nursing Education & Service